giki-fse/ce442-lab/manual.md

 ### Secant Method

 #### Objective
-To implement the Secant Method in Python and use it to approximate the root of a nonlinear equation $ f(x) = 0 $.
+To implement the Secant Method in Python and use it to approximate the root of a nonlinear equation $f(x) = 0$.

 ---